-PEC’s democratically elected board of directors is responsible for setting policy for the largest distribution electric cooperative in the nation — one that employs more than 700 employees, covers 8,100 square miles and serves nearly 300,000 meters.
+PEC’s democratically elected board of directors is responsible for setting policy for the largest distribution electric cooperative in the nation — one that employs more than 700 employees, covers 8,100 square miles and serves more than 300,000 meters.

 Each year, eligible PEC members are invited to seek nomination for director positions up for election through the petition process established by PEC’s bylaws.